Mood Indigo (film): Production

 The screenplay was written by Luc Bossi and Michel Gondry and based on the 1947 novel Froth on the Daydream by Boris Vian.
 The novel had previously been adapted into a 1968 French film with the English title Spray of the Days, and a 2001 Japanese film with the title Chloe.
 Mood Indigo was produced by Brio Films, with co-production support from France 2 Cinéma, StudioCanal, and the Belgian company Scope Pictures.
 It was pre-acquired by Canal+ and Ciné+, and received 650,000 euro from Eurimages.
 The total budget was 19 million euro.
 Filming started 10 April 2012 and ended on 23 July.
 Locations were used in Belgium and around Paris.

+The film had a troubled production, from which Gondry drew inspiration for his 2023 film The Book of Solutions.

 Release

 The film premiered in France and Belgium on 24 April 2013.
 Drafthouse Films released the film in the United States in a version cut down to 94 minutes, compared to the full runtime of 131 minutes.